Comorian franc: Coins

 In 1890, Sultan Said Ali of Bambao, Ngazidja issued bronze 5 and 10 centimes and silver 5 francs.
 The coins were struck in Paris to the same specifications as the corresponding French coins.
 The three coins ceased to be valid in theory in 1912 but the lower two denominations were still turning up in general circulation as late as 1930.
 The two bronze coins are frequently used for magico-religious purposes.
 All three coins bore similar inscriptions, including the date 1308 AH, which corresponds to the Gregorian calendar years 1890/91 AD.

 In the 1920s, a shortage of coins led to the issuance of private tokens by the principal colonial company on Ngazidja and a sugar plantation on Mayotte.
 Denominations included 25 and 50 centimes and 1 and 2 francs.
 Aluminium and bronze were used in these tokens.

 In 1964, coins were introduced specifically for use in the Comoros, replacing the Madagascar coins previously in use.
 Aluminium 1 FC, 2 FC, and 5 FC and aluminium-bronze 10 FC and 20 FC coins were issued.
 In 1975, nickel 50 francs were introduced, followed by nickel 100 FC in 1977 and nickel 25 FC in 1981.
 Nickel-plated-steel replaced nickel after 1990.
 The Institut d'Émission des Comores issued coins between 1975 and 1977, whilst the Central Bank has issued coins since 1981.

 Until 1975, only French appeared on Comorian coins.
 Since then, Comorian has also been used.

 General circulation Comorian coins have always been minted by the Monnaie de Paris.
 This is indicated by the cornucopia mint mark on the coins, visible to the left of the date, although this was omitted from the 1994 50 FC piece at the request of the Comorian government.
 The coins are manufactured at their facility in Pessac, Gironde.

 The 5 FC coin is nicknamed reali, referring to the Spanish real; the 2 FC coin is nicknamed nusu, meaning "half", and the 1 FC coin "robo", meaning "quarter".
 The 1 FC, 2 FC, 5 FC and 10 FC coins are rarely used because of their low value.
 The 25 FC and 100 FC coins contain the phrase "Augmentons la production alimentaire" (Let's increase food production).
 The 5 FC coin contains the phrase "Conférence Mondiale sur les Pêches" (World Conference on Fishing).
 Both of these phrases are references to programs by the United Nations Food and Agriculture Organization.
 Comoros is one of 114 countries that have issued FAO coins.
-More information on FAO coins can be found here.